Stebbet/Ai-CourseworkECM2423/README.md

 paths = '-'

-start = '-' on the fist line
+start = '-' on the first line

 end = '-' on the last line